tytydraco/yessleep/out/A_Friend_From_Beyond_The_Window.md

 As I sit here, fingers hovering over the phone screen, its fragile glow fighting the darkness settling around me, I feel the edges of myself slipping away.
 Not everything I was remains, some part watches patient and quiet as I compose these words.

 Time is running out, though I can no longer tell if it moves too fast or not at all.
-What I am about to write may sees as fiction, carefully crafted block by block from figments of my imagination, while to others, it may simply appear as the ramblings of a child who has yielded to the persistent, looming pull of the madness.
+What I am about to write may seem as fiction, carefully crafted block by block from figments of my imagination, while to others, it may simply appear as the ramblings of a child who has yielded to the persistent, looming pull of the madness.

 To whoever reads this, I only ask you to bear witness.
 And perhaps, do not repeat the mistakes I made.